+Spliced Rings

-Spliced Rings All TechSeal Spliced Rings are "Hot Vulcanized" and can be provided in any of TechSeal's standard or customer specified cross-sectional configurations.
-Minimum spliced diameter is 1.500" (38.1mm) inside diameter, however this is cross-sectional dependent.
+All the TechSeal Division's spliced rings are hot vulcanized and can be provided in TechSeal's standard or customer specified cross-sectional configurations.
+The minimum spliced diameter is 1.500" [38.1mm] I.D.; however, this is cross-sectional dependent.

-To order TechSeal Spliced Rings, simply choose the cross-section and inform TechSeal of your preference for either the spliced I.D. or developed length.
-To specify a spliced ring tolerance you can either choose the I.D. or the developed length prior to splicing/vulcanization.
+To order TechSeal's spliced rings simply choose the cross section and inform one of our Application Engineers of your preference for either the spliced I.D. or developed length.
+To specify a spliced ring tolerance you can either choose the I.D. or the developed length prior to splicing.
 Please see Table 1 below for guidelines.